johannes-adr/MarkdownIndexer/README.md

 ## How to use
 Run the binary for help.
 This tool will recursively search for .md files
-in its subdirectorys, and apply its features to them, if they contain a special key (described in help)
+in its subdirectorys and optionally apply its features to them (if they contain a special key (described in help))

 ## Install
 Build it by cloning the repo and running `cargo build --release`